 During pregnancy, a high progesterone : oestrogen ratio favours the development of alveoli, but not secretion.
 With the delivery of the placenta, the source of the large amount of circulating steroids (more so progesterone) is removed allowing the alveoli to respond to prolactin.
 Breast milk begins to form within 24 – 48 hours.

 Prolactin is a polypeptide hormone and is secreted by the anterior pituitary gland.
-This is controlled by dopamine from the hypothalamus (inhibits prolactin).
-Factors promoting secretion of prolactin reduce dopamine secretion.
+This is controlled by dopamine (also known as Prolactin Inhibiting Hormone) from the hypothalamus (inhibits prolactin).
+Factors promoting secretion of prolactin reduce dopamine secretion in a negative feedback loop.
 It is also produced by decidual cells.